thomps0189/bootcamp-real-estate/README.md

 # Description

-This is a website to be used by both a real estate manager/owner and the tenets who are renting.
-Tenets and Landlords will have their separate landing page with relavant information.
+This is a website to be used by both a real estate manager/owner and the tenants who are renting.
+Tenants and landlords will have their separate landing page with relavant information.

 # Installation